imran5644/react-catalogue-capstone/README.md

   - If it doesn't open automatically go to your browser and type the url `http://localhost:3000`
   - If you prefer to use the production minified JavaScript file run `npm run build` to create the build folder with the distribution files that can be served on your server.

+## Test
+  - Run `npm run test` to perform unit tests, also tests if React components are being correctly rendered;

 ## Author

 👤  **Imran Yousaf**